The Wikidata Query Logs Dataset: Case Study: Question Answering

 \section{Case Study: Question Answering}

 In this section, we demonstrate that KGQA models achieve substantial improvements in downstream performance and generalization capabilities when trained on WDQL.
-To save training time, we create a second KGQA export of WDQL, where we again split by cluster, but only retain one random query from each cluster instead of all.
-The resulting dataset has about half the size of the full KGQA dataset and is used to train and evaluate all models in the following.
+All experiments use the initial WDQL release from February 2, 2026 with 200,186 question-query pairs.
+To save training time, we create a second KGQA export of this release, where we again split by cluster, but only retain one random query from each cluster instead of all.
+The resulting dataset has 103,327 pairs, about half the size of the full release, with 82,661 for training, 10,333 for validation, and 10,333 for testing.
+It is used to train and evaluate all models in the following.
+To ensure a fair evaluation and no leakage from WDQL into other datasets, we verify that no SPARQL query from our training set occurs verbatim in any test set.
+Specifically, we compute for each of the other benchmarks, the overlap (regarding query patterns, see above) of the WDQL training set with that benchmark's test set, and the internal overlap of the benchmark's own training set with its test set.
+We find that the WDQL overlap is never significantly higher, and often much lower than the benchmark's internal overlap (e.g., for WWQ and LC-QuAD~2.0).
 All experiments are based on GRISP \cite{grisp}, a recent SPARQL-based KGQA method achieving state-of-the-art on Wikidata in the fine-tuning setting, with Qwen2.5 7B as base model.

-\Cref{tab:qa-combined} shows the results when training GRISP on the existing Wikidata datasets (GRISP\textsubscript{Prev}), only on our new dataset (GRISP\textsubscript{WDQL}), or on both (GRISP\textsubscript{Prev + WDQL}).
-In terms of F\textsubscript{1}-score, GRISP\textsubscript{Prev + WDQL} shows a strong performance across the board, and does not massively fall behind one of the other models on any dataset.
+\Cref{tab:qa-combined} shows the results when training GRISP on the existing Wikidata datasets as GRISP\textsubscript{Prev}, only on our dataset as GRISP\textsubscript{WDQL}, or on all existing datasets and our dataset as GRISP\textsubscript{All}.
+In terms of F\textsubscript{1}-score, GRISP\textsubscript{All} shows a strong performance across the board, and does not massively fall behind one of the other models on any dataset.
 GRISP\textsubscript{WDQL} clearly outperforms GRISP\textsubscript{Prev} on QAWiki, SPINACH, and WDQL, and even QALD-7 and QALD-10, even though it was not trained on the latter two.